Skip to main content

 ODOT’s Public Transit Section provides Public Transportation grants to communities and local transportation providers who offer public transportation.
 If this is your agency's first time applying for a Public Transit Section grant, please contact your area's Regional Transit Coordinator for more information and to discuss your eligibility.

-The Transportation Safety Division administers safety grants that adhere to our mission to deliver transportation safety programs to Oregon citizens.
+The Transportation Safety Office administers safety grants that adhere to our mission to deliver transportation safety programs to Oregon citizens.
 Typically, grants are awarded to states, local governments, colleges and universities, and non-profit organizations.

 Contact: Naomi Dwyer, Grants Assistant.